oceanprotocol/list-purgatory/policies/README.md

 ### How Does A Data Asset Enter Purgatory?

 It can happen in one of these ways:
-* OPF receives a DMCA takedown notice (report of copyright violation)
+* OPF receives a report of [DMCA Takedown Policy](dmca-takedown-policy.md) (Copyright violation)
-* OPF receives a report of Trademark Policy Violation
+* OPF receives a report of [Trademark Policy](ocean-market-trademark-policy.md) Violation
-* OPF receives a sensitive data takedown request
+* OPF receives a removal request for [Sensitive Data](ocean-market-sensitive-data-removal-policy.md)
 * OPF flags an asset likely of copyright violation, trademark violation, sensitive data, or otherwise.
 OPF reserves the right to subjective judgements.

 ### How Does A Data Asset Leave Purgatory?